 Finding Help for Students

 Going to college is challenging enough without battling mental illness.
 If you are a student who feels they need support, or a parent looking for a way to help their student get care, Mission Harbor Behavioral Health is here for you.
-We offer personalized mental health treatment in Santa Barbara.
+We offer personalized mental health treatment in Santa Barbara and Southern California.
 Our highly trained and compassionate team is prepared to join you on your journey to wellness.

 Have questions?
 Contact our office today.